Daniel009891/bright-spark/README.md

 ### Resolved Bugs

-*A bug was fixed where in google chrome, when the media query was applied to the homepage th e iframe for the video element was creating a white space down the right hand side of the page vertically.
-It was found to be an issue with the size and padding of the iframe pushing the browser out creating a horizontal scroll bar.
-I resized the iframe and reduced the padding to stop this happening.
+* A bug was fixed where the questions and answers were not displayed in the quiz area, this was found to be a grammatical error in the element id for answer buttons and questions id.

-*When testing the layout initially the footer  element was floating in the middle section of the page, I researched how to change this as normall CSS styling didnt help.
-I found that adding a flex box pushed the fotter into position and lept it at the bottom of the page in its desired location.
+*

 ### Unresolved Bug